Joran Gerbet: Club career

-Orlando City

-On 20 December 2024, Gerbet was selected as pick number 27 by Major League Soccer club Orlando City in the 2025 MLS SuperDraft alongside fellow Clemson alumni Titus Sandy Jr. in the second round.
+On 20 December 2024, Gerbet was selected as pick number 27 by Major League Soccer club Orlando City in the 2025 MLS SuperDraft alongside fellow Clemson alumni Titus Sandy Jr in the second round.
 On 25 January 2025, Gerbet made his unofficial debut with Orlando City in a Florida Cup friendly match against Brazilian club Atlético Minero after he came on as a substitute for Rafael Santos in the second half.
 The game ended scoreless, but in the subsequent penalty-kick shootout Gerbet converted the game-winning penalty, ending the shootout 6–5 in favor of the Lions.

 On 17 February, the club signed Gerbet to a one-year contract with club options for 2026, 2027, and 2028.
 Gerbet made his official debut when he came on as a 71st-minute substitute for Eduard Atuesta in the opening match of the season five days later against Philadelphia Union, which ended in a 4–2 loss.

 On 10 May, Gerbet made his first professional goal contribution when he provided an assist to Martín Ojeda's second goal in his hat-trick performance in a 3–3 draw with the New England Revolution.
 On 18 May, during a match against rivals Inter Miami, Gerbet was praised for his "tremendous job" marking Lionel Messi as the Lions won 3–0.
 For his performance, he was named to the bench of the Team of the Matchday a day later.

 Orlando City head coach Óscar Pareja praised Gerbet for quality of play and development during his debut season, saying that controlling the midfield is very difficult, but that Gerbet "has the talent and the qualities to [do it]."
 Gerbet described the hardest part of transitioning to professional play from college soccer as the mental side of the game.

 On 17 October, Orlando City announced that Gerbet had undergone a successful surgery to repair his left anterior cruciate ligament after injuring it on 4 October against the Columbus Crew.
 Following the end of the season, Orlando City opted to exercise his contract option for 2026.
+Gerbet made his return from injury on 8 August 2026 as a second-half substitute in a 2–1 loss to León in the Leagues Cup.